mcohen01/node-quickbooks/README.md

 <a name="reportVendorBalanceDetail" />
 #### reportVendorBalanceDetail(options, callback)

-Retrieves the VendorBalanceDetail Report from Quickbooks
+Retrieves the VendorBalanceDetail Report from QuickBooks

 __Arguments__